sophgo/sophon-sail/docs/source_en/module_cpp/cpp_MultiEngine.rst

 * sys_out: bool

-Whether to copy the results to system memory, the default is True
+Whether to copy the results to system memory, the default is true

 * graph_idx : int